dillon-quan/Predicting-the-Next-NBA-MVP/README.md

 ### Extension
 To get a more objective view on the players, unsupervised learning can be done to help seperate players in hope to finding other trends to discern MVP players.
+See Capstone Project 1 Final Report for more details.